How do I install Windows 11 without TPM? Will Windows 11 install without TPM? How do I install Windows 11 on a Mac?

 If you have already tried the PC Health Checker tool and are disappointed that your PC can’t run Windows 11, your face will be enlightened with joy again.
 A few Windows users were happy with the result, but most were unhappy as their system couldn’t run Windows 11.
 When the question arises, “Why is my PC incompatible with running Windows 11?” many said because your computer doesn’t have TPM.

 There are at least two ways through which you can bypass TPM and Secure Boot on your PC.
 These are the following:-

 - By replacing Windows 11 files with Windows 10

 How to bypass the TPM requirement by Replacing Windows 11 files with Windows 10?

-If you want to upgrade from Windows 10 to Windows 11, this is the perfect method.
-This method is also helpful if you are already using Windows 10 on a Mac machine and want to upgrade it to the latest Windows 11 operating system.
+This is the perfect method if you want to upgrade from Windows 10 to Windows 11.
+This method is also helpful if you already use Windows 10 on a Mac machine and want to upgrade it to the latest Windows 11 operating system.

 Step 2.
 Extract both ISO files into separate folders using WinRAR.
 Now, keep both folders side-by-side.

 That’s all.
 Magic happened.
 Now, if you wish to upgrade your Windows 10 to Windows 11, run the setup file from Windows 11 folder, and you have done it.
 You will not get any error for TPM 2.0 during the installation of Windows 11.